theodorachu/ihavenewsforyou/NewsProcessorServer/README.txt

 4) Whenever you change the models in models.py, run 3b) and 3c) to complete the migration
 5) Type: psql article_db to examine the contents of the database

-To Run:
-1) source .env (you only need to do this once per opening of the terminal)
-2) ./runFlaskServer.py

-To Use the Database:
+Things to learn:
-We are using SQLAlchemy.
-See docs: http://www.sqlalchemy.org/
+We are using SQLAlchemy to manage our database.
+And Alembic to manage migrations.
+You don't really need to learn Alembic (just follow the migration instructions).
+See docs: http://www.sqlalchemy.org/ to learn sqlalchemy.

-Using Virtual Environment:
-I'm using a virtual environment so you don't have to download anything.
-To start it AND initiate all environment variables, type source .env

 HEROKU!
+Our app is called across-the-aisle
-Set environment variables: heroku config:set APP_SETTINGS=config.HerokuConfig --app across-the-aisle Upgrade/migrate database: heroku run python NewsProcessorServer/manage.py db upgrade --app across-the-aisle
+Set environment variables: heroku config:set VAR_NAME=VALUE -a across-the-aisle Upgrade/migrate database: heroku run python NewsProcessorServer/manage.py db upgrade -a across-the-aisle

-heroku run python downloadNLTKData.py --app across-the-aisle Heroku Files
+Heroku Files
 1) runtime.txt - specifies python version for heroku
 2) Procfile - also for heroku